terraref/documentation/README.md

 The first edition will be published in **November 2016**.

+How to contribute to this documentation:

-Please contribute via the github repository (github.com/terraref/documentation) or send suggestions / comments / feedback to David LeBauer dlebauer@gmail.com.
+* edit files or submit issues via the github repository ([github.com/terraref/documentation](github.com/terraref/documentation))
+* send suggestions / comments / corrections / feedback to David LeBauer dlebauer@gmail.com.

 ## About